uniwebcms/component-library-template/README.md

 You will need three terminals: one to run your library's hosting server, one to watch the library for changes, and one to host your test website's server.

-Before starting, if you don't yet have a test website, you can create one under the `test` folder with this command:
+If you don't yet have a test website, you can create one under the `test` folder with this command:

 ```bash
 yarn new:site TestSite
 ```

-Build your library locally and watch for changes with:
+Next, build your library locally and watch for changes with:

 1. **Terminal 1: Install packages and start web server with a tunnel**
    `yarn && yarn serve`